-Instrumentally Fallujah is firing on every single possible cylinder and then some.
-The riffs are absolutely razor sharp and as cleanly recorded as you could imagine.
-The riffs are equally melodic and heavy and ultimately beautifully crushing.
+Instrumentally, Fallujah is firing on every single possible cylinder and then some.
+The riffs are absolutely razor sharp in their execution.
+The guitar work is equally melodic and heavy, and ultimately beautifully crushing.
 Special commendation most definitely needs to go to lead guitarist Scott Carstairs for not only holding writing credits for every song, and even some by him solely, but for his amazing lead work.
-Every note is perfectly chosen and beautifully rendered and is responsible for half the reason I describe this album as Ethereal.
-There is no mindless sweep picking and indiscernible shredding.
-His playing is fluid and lean but nothing ever seems left out.
-It truly is an art.
-The bass playing is happily audible but a slight bit faint.
-This could be attributed to the tone as it has a very clean jazz kind of tone.
-It pops out on its own numerous time, with a particular highlight deep within the bowels of “Chemical Cave”.
+Every note is perfectly chosen and beautifully rendered.
+Naysayers of technical death metal, the sort that complains excessively of “unorganized wank and mindless shredding”, will find little of that here.
+His playing is fluid, tasteful, and lean, but nothing ever seems left out.
+The bass playing is happily audible, if a bit faint in the mix.
+This could be attributed to the smooth jazz tone perhaps.
+Bass licks pop in at numerous occasion regardless, with a particular highlight deep within the bowels of “Chemical Cave”.
 The drum work is absolutely astounding.
 Andrew Baird blasts and batters his way through this album as tastefully as death metal drumming gets.
-There are blast beats but surprisingly few compared to Fallujah’s peers.
-His cymbal work is varied and used to great effect.
-The double bass is viciously fast.
-Some have complained about the production of this album but I find no fault with it.
-It’s extremely clean but this fits their sound as it highlights every note they play and their general technicality.
-The atmospherics shine as a result as well.
-The mix is filled to the brim at almost all times and the album sounds massive as a result.
-Some listeners could find this exhausting but I’m confident that most metal listeners will feel right at home.
+There’s a lovely balance of ferocious blasting, accenting fills, and restrained beats.
+Vocalist Alex Hoffman rounds out the outfit with a visceral vocal performance, his bearlike roar echoing hauntingly throughout.
+Equally commendable is his programming, as the swirling atmospherics are wondrous additions to the sound.

 The place that many have faulted Fallujah for, and should, is the production.
 The Flesh Prevails